Rupert-S/Taxi-Data-Engineering-Project/README.md

-# Uber Data Engineering Project
+# Taxi Data Engineering Project

-This project demonstrates an end-to-end data engineering pipeline built using Google Cloud Platform (GCP), Mage AI, and Looker Studio.
+This project demonstrates an end-to-end data engineering pipeline built using Google Cloud Platform (GCP), Mage AI, and a report builder of choice.
 The pipeline ingests raw Uber Ride data, processes it through a VM instance, and stores the transformed data in BigQuery for analysis.

 ## Project Architecture